LucasTsai0611/Notepad-By_Java_Swing_Graphical_Interface/README.md

 # Notepad-By Using Java Swing Graphical Interface

 # Introduction
-This is a simple notepad implemented in java to done text editing.
+Develop simple notepad by using the java swing graphical interface to complete text editing.

 <br></br>
 # Features